OpenSuSE Man Pages

 change is 0.

-flush Valid values are none, incremental, data, and sync.
-If set to
+flush Valid values are none, incremental, incremental_async, data,

-none, no special effort is made to flush the audit records to
+and sync.
+If set to none, no special effort is made to flush

-disk.
-If set to incremental, Then the freq parameter is used to
+the audit records to disk.
+If set to incremental, Then the freq

-determine how often an explicit flush to disk is issued.
+parameter is used to determine how often an explicit flush to

+higher performance.
+The data parameter tells the audit daemon to

+keep the data portion of the disk file sync'd at all times.
 The

-data parameter tells the audit daemon to keep the data portion

-of the disk file sync'd at all times.
-The sync option tells the

-audit daemon to keep both the data and meta-data fully sync'd
+sync option tells the audit daemon to keep both the data and

-with every write to disk.
+meta-data fully sync'd with every write to disk.
+The default

 freq This is a non-negative number that tells the audit daemon how